Wisdom teeth, also known as number 8 teeth, often cause trouble because they are easily infected, causing pain and affecting the adjacent teeth.

 This tooth can also cause reflex and sensory disturbances.
 The nerves are relatively concentrated in the lower jaw.
 Therefore, when the tooth grows crookedly or is impacted in the jawbone, it can easily compress the nerves, causing pain, pain when opening the mouth, difficulty chewing and swallowing, and even complete jaw stiffness.

 In some cases, wisdom teeth grow crookedly but do not cause severe pain.
 This phenomenon appears in the upper wisdom teeth.
 Therefore, after taking a dental X-ray, the doctor will evaluate the direction of the wisdom teeth growth.
-Whether or not to extract the wisdom teeth, the difficulty of an wisdom tooth extraction will depend on these factors.
+Whether or not to extract the wisdom teeth, the difficulty of wisdom teeth extraction will depend on these factors.
 In addition, upper wisdom teeth are usually easier to extract than lower wisdom teeth.

 In the first few days after wisdom tooth extraction, the wound is still open.
 Therefore, you should choose soft, liquid foods that are easy to swallow such as porridge or soup.
 Supplement with fruits and juices rich in vitamin C to help the gums heal faster.